 Think of a horseshoe wrapped around a wild flower meadow

 So began a truly collaborative effort.
-The K1 co-housing group worked with developers TOWN and Trisvelhus, who in turn appointed Mole Architects to create something that went beyond the old mantra of buy, build, sell.
+The K1 co-housing group worked with developers TOWN and Trivselhus, who in turn appointed Mole Architects to create something that went beyond the old mantra of buy, build, sell.
 Perhaps there is no greater evidence of the project’s success than the fact that Francis Wright, a Marmalade Lane resident and K1 co-housing member, is about to take a new job at TOWN.

 ‘Where we lived before it was hard to connect with people,’ says Wright.
 ‘Here it’s just designed to facilitate interaction.
 TOWN is really thinking back to Victorian streets.’